redouterjs/react-router-template/README.md

 # react-router-template

-Provides a universal solution to rendering a [react-router][rr] hierarchy on both the server and the client.
+Provides a universal solution to rendering a [react-router][rr] hierarchy on both the server and the browser.

-`react-router-template` aims to balance between a simple approach to rendering routes while maintaining enough flexibility to support all the needed options for bother server and client.
+`react-router-template` aims to:

+* simplify the complex differences between server and browser by relying on a common render signature
+* remove complexity with async and sync route rendering by making render always async.
+* recognize common requirements of universal rendering and provide these options easily.

 `react-router-template` allows a user to define a _template_ on how to render components, which may involve wrapping the resulting output with additional React components, or additional strings that cannot be rendered by React, such as prefixing with the `DOCTYPE`.